DavidMercier/NIMS/doc/models_thin_films.rst

 The elastic model of Bec et al. is based on indentation by a rigid cylindrical punch (radius :math:`a_\text{c}`) of a homogeneous film deposited on a semi-infinite half space [#Bec_2006]_.

-This system is modelled by two springs connected in series (see Figure 2).
+This system is modelled by two springs connected in series :

 .. figure:: ./_pictures/Bec_bilayer_model.png
    :scale: 40 %
    :align: center

-   *Figure 2 : Schematic description of the bilayer model of Bec et al.*
+   *Figure 3 : Schematic description of the bilayer model of Bec et al.*

     .. math:: K_\text{f} = \pi a_\text{c}^2 \frac{E^{'}_\text{f}}{t}
             :label: bec_kf